 Another opportunity you can explore is flipping properties like residential land, houses, commercial spaces, memorial lots, and others.
 You may need a bigger amount for your capital.
 But once you get the ball rolling, you’ll see how financially rewarding this can be as a side hustle.

-If you have an extra property that you want to keep in the long run but are also looking to monetize, you can offer it up for rent.
-That way, money will keep coming in, with you having to worry only about property maintenance.
+If you have a property you want to keep in the long run but are also looking to monetize, you can offer it up for rent.
+That way, money will keep coming in—you have to worry only about property maintenance.

 Be proud if you're a side hustler.
 You're only one among many, and you're all on track to achieving financial independence.
 And if you're planning to have a side hustle in the Philippines, make sure to check out the options from this list!